 How We Picked and Tested The Best Elliptical Machines

 The GGR fitness equipment testing methodology was developed by our team along with a group of fellow home gym owners who happen to be certified personal trainers, nutrition coaches, weightlifting instructors, and professional triathletes.
-Here are the major factors we took into consideration when testing and picking the best elliptical machines.
+Here are the major factors we took into consideration when testing and rating these best elliptical machines.

 Assembly

 How easy are the instructions to follow?
 Are all the pieces labeled clearly?
-How long did it take me to set up?
+How long did the machine take to set up?
 Will you need more than one person to assemble?
 Are there extra tools needed that aren’t included?
-To give you the most complete picture in preparation for assembly, I take plenty of notes while setting up.
-I make sure to include the ease of assembly and if it would be best completed with a helper.
+To give you the most complete picture in preparation for assembly, we took plenty of notes while setting up, commenting on points of friction, how well the final product came together, and whether the tasks could be completed by a lone individual.

 Price

 Comparatively speaking, how competitive is the pricing?
 Is it worth the money or a good value?
-I’ve said it before and I’ll say it again: I’m not always looking for the cheapest option.
-I want to see what performs best for the money.
-If it is a more expensive machine, I’ll want to know if the features included make it worth the price.
+We’ve said it before and we’ll say it again: we’re not always looking for the cheapest option.
+We want to see what performs best for the money.
+If it is a more expensive machine, we’ll want to know if the features included make it worth the price.

 Included technology